 Professionalism and confidentiality matter.
 We understand that many readers are reluctant to comment due to concerns about confidentiality.
 We have never, ever shared a reader email or comment with anyone.
 You can leave an anonymous comment and be assured your name will remain anonymous.
 Comments are moderated because we aren’t interested in a bunch of spam or nasty Internet troll comments.
 You’ll see that my interests are focused on issues like finding your community at private school (this has been my biggest challenge), school gardens and the culture of L.A. private schools.
 Some private schools are very similar to elite country clubs, while others are far more accessible to regular families.
 I think private schools should be available to families who aren’t private school legacies or uber-wealthy.
 That means information about how to apply needs to be easily available to anyone who wants it.
 Financial aid information, which is used to help middle-income families, not just low-income parents, should also be accessible.
 I’ve seen a lot of this city’s private elementary and secondary schools, but not all of them (yet!).

 I don’t write much about my kids’ academic experience for privacy reasons.
 I started using my kids’ names when they became public because of sports (my son, Dylan) and writing (my daughter, Ryann).
 What I will say is that I have two absolutely amazing, spirited, insightful, kind, smart and funny kids.
 Generally speaking, they’re both very good students with different interests and personalities.
 My son is 15 and he’s a serious athlete who plays club soccer and club basketball, in addition to school sports.
 He loves math.
 My daughter, 18, has several favorite subjects like French, writing and journalism.
 My husband, Barry Perlstein, has written a few posts for the blog.
 He’s a really good writer and very funny.
 He majored in math at Harvard and then he graduated from Harvard law school.
-He’s works in management consulting and previously in private equity.
+He works in management consulting and previously in private equity.
+We both volunteer for non-profit organizations, tutoring and providing pro-bono legal work for immigrant families.
 For the past few years, he’s volunteered as an alumni interviewer for Harvard.
 He’s definitely the smartest person I know.
 We try to find balance in our parenting style, but we don’t always achieve it.
 He handles most of the sports stuff for our son.
 We don’t want to push our kids too hard, but we want them to take advantage of the opportunities they are fortunate to have at Viewpoint.

 I grew up in Topanga and went to public school including Santa Monica High.
 It was too big and impersonal.
 It is one of the reason I wanted my kids to experience a smaller, more nurturing private school environment.
 I attended college at UC Berkeley and worked in politics and corporate public relations for many years.
 After living in Hancock Park, Barry and I wanted a change so we moved to Coldwater Canyon.
 About 10 years ago I started playing tennis and its one of my absolute favorite things to do.
 Our family also includes a rescue pit bull named Cocoa.
 Supporting charitable causes and hosting/attending events are what we do to give back whenever we can.
 My guilty pleasures are shopping, celebrity and fashion magazines, HGTV, good books and going to my favorite restaurants like Jar, AOC and Madeo.
 I drink coffee because without it I’m not myself.
 I enjoy going to dinner with friends.
 I’m in a writer’s group and it’s one of the highlights of my month.
 For the past 3 years, I’ve volunteered at 826LA helping high school students at low-resourced public schools write college essays and with all types of in-class writing projects.
 In 2017, I became the senior nonfiction editor of Angels Flight Literary West, an online lit journal and offline literary salon.